 - The Crystal Maze Challenge

 This is a book by Neale Simpson and published by Headline.
 It can be used to play the game with family and friends from within the home using everyday household objects and items.
 The book features over 100 mind-bending puzzles, activities and riddles.
-It was on sale from October 2017.
-The book information is as follows:
+It was on sale from October 2017 and is available to purchase from Amazon, get your copy today.

 • ISBN: 9781472250414